Preventing Legionnaires' disease

 Swimming pools

 The rules for swimming pools are different.
 Does the bathing water contain 100 colony-forming units of Legionella per litre or more (cfu/l)?
 Then you must report this to your provincial authority as soon as possible.
 You can always do this through the Omgevingsloket (in Dutch) online service counter.
-In some cases, you can also make a report to an environmental service or on your province’s website.
+In some cases, you can also submit a report to an environmental service or on your province’s website.

 Keep a logbook